-There are to ways to share a way.
+There are two ways to share a view.
 You can either open the view and click on the Share button next to the name of the view to open the share dialog.

 Or, you can use the view sharing icon (three connected dots) in the list of views.

 In the share dialog, you can see a list of users and teams who already have access to the view and their rights (see User Management to learn more).
 They are able to enter the view directly from Lumeer or they can open it from the link.

 Some of the rights might be set implicitly from the organization or project (displayed in gray).
 The user rights that are assigned directly, are displayed in green.